JulietteArchambeau/GOPredEvalPinpin/DRYAD_repository/README.md

 #### SNP information

+`SNPsInformation_WithOutliers.csv`.
 Information of the SNP position on the genome, the different SNP IDs used across studies/assays, the identification of the SNPs by the different gene-environment association (GEA) methods (GF, RDA, pRDA, LFMM and BayPass), and the inclusion of the SNPs in the final set of candidate SNPs (i.e., common outlier SNPs across GEA methods) or the set of control SNPs.
 SNPs are in rows.

   1. `snp_ID`: SNP ID used in the present study.
   2. `original_ID`: Original ID of the SNP.